 - Imitate someone.
 Who is amazing at this skill you want?
 Think about her.
 Pretend to be her in one of your instances.
 How does she think?
 How does she act?
 Take it on.

 - Analyze someone who is bad at it.
-This is not be criticize the person but rather to discover the things to avoid.
+This is not to be criticize the person but rather to discover the things to avoid.
 Where are they going wrong?
 What does it look like to fail?
-When are the departure points from success?
+Where are the departure points from success?
 Movies and books can be a good source for bad characters.
+Maybe your family or friends too?
+No. Not them.

 - Try something a little new.
 Sometimes you need to approach things from a different angle.
 Ask for advice from a different source.
 Books, podcasts and websites can be super helpful.
 Perhaps my new book on growing a life of prayer can help.